Spoiler Alert: Could you ride a bike that was half your body weight?

 If your child is on the petite side, a master on a balance bike, has inseam less than 18.5″ AND is anxious to move up to a pedal bike, buy the Specialized Hotrock, the WOOM2, the ByK E-250 or another well made 12″ bike that fulfills the requirements above.
 If your child has an inseam greater than 18.5″, then buy the Islabikes 14″, otherwise, stay clear of all 12″ bikes and either buy a balance bike or wait until they are old enough to move up to a 14″ or a 16″.

-To see a comparison of a high-end vs. a lower-end 16″, read Early Rider Belter review and for a comparison of a 20″, read Islabikes Beinn 20″.
+To see a comparison of a high-end vs. a lower-end 16″, read Early Rider Belter review and for a comparison of a 20″, read the Islabikes Beinn 20″ review.
 On a budget?
-Check out comparison of the top 16″ pedal bikes under $200.
+Check out comparisons of the top 16″ pedal bikes under $200.

 All opinons in this review are that of Two Wheeling Tots LLC.
 Please do not reuse any of the pictures without linking back to this page.
 In order to help facilitate this review, Islabikes provided their Beinn 14″ and Canyon Bicycles (an awesome shop in the greater Salt Lake City, Utah area with three locations) provided a loaner Specialized Hotrock 12″ (THANK YOU!).
 We purchased the Huffy Rock It at Walmart.
 Two Wheeling Tots is not an affiliate of Islabikes, Specialized, Canyon Bikes or Huffy, but is an affiliate of Amazon.